RupankarCh/my-notes/Containarization/Kubernetes/readme.md

 ## Command Line Tools
 - kubectl/kubecontrol allows you to connect to a specific kubernetes cluster and manage it remotely (It uses REST API to connect to master node using HTTPS

+# Minikube
+Creates Kubernetes cluster with single node and that node will work like both the worker node and master node.